octoenergy/xocto/docs/index.rst

 xocto - utilities for Python services
 =====================================

-Various utilities used on Python services at Kraken Technologies.
+Proven utilities used on Python services at Kraken Technologies.
 This library works with Python 3.8 and above.

 PyPI detail page: https://pypi.python.org/pypi/xocto